flipcoder/qork/README.md

 add('hello_world.png', vel=X)
 ```

-This will spawn an image with 1 unit/sec velocity to the right (X dir)
+This will spawn an image moving at 1 unit/sec velocity to the right (X dir)

 This will also start the live-coding console w/ autocomplete, where you can
 add code and play around with qork.